chaineapp/tokens/README.md

 # Tokens

-This repo contains values for color, spacing, and typography primitives for use with [Keychaine][tokens], [Chaine's](https://chaineapp.com/) design system.
+This repo contains values for color, spacing, and typography primitives for use with [Keychaine][keychaine], [Chaine's](https://chaineapp.com/) design system.

 _Credit: Huge shoutout to GitHub's design team.
 Most of our design system architecture is based off their work and credit goes to them.
 This package is influenced by [Github's Primer/Primitives][primer] and our design system has a crush on [@BinaryMuse](https://github.com/BinaryMuse) [@broccolini](https://github.com/broccolini) [@smockle](https://github.com/smockle)_